 The rumbling of rocks and dirt under slow-moving tires signaled that it was time to hoist ourselves from sleep’s grasp so we could catch a glimpse of the trees.
 They loomed above us, then as fast, disappeared.
 It seems to me now that it was there, suspended in the minutes before arrival in the hush of the car, that we came to see that all that is sacred is first rooted in peace.
 I imagine my toddler-self holding her breath the length of that dirt road until the car made its way to the grassy driveway, there, with the journey from Connecticut to Pennsylvania behind it, the V-8 engine was safe to sputter, cough and gasp its way to a rest.

-In a rush we would leap from the car where the scent from fresh cut grass filled us and the tick from the now stilled motor provided percussion for the chorus of humming crickets.
+In a rush, we would leap from the car where the scent of fresh cut grass filled us and the tick from the now stilled motor provided percussion for the chorus of humming crickets.
 In the dark, our dad made his way to the porch where the familiar creak of the screen and sticking to the wood on wood from the shoved-open front door seconds later brought him, and all of us, into the light.

 As soon as we crossed the threshold, enthusiasm and restlessness from the journey scattered us through the farmhouse like spilled marbles, the odor of the centuries-old wood walls intoxicating as the cool summer night air.